AdithyaPrasath/Weather-App/README.md

 -Visualizations: Click buttons to visualize daily summaries, historical trends, and triggered alerts.
 -Recent Searches: View the recent search history for quick access to previously searched cities.

-##Contributing
+## Contributing
-If you want to contribute to this project, feel free to fork the repository and submit a pull request.
+Please feel free to fork the repository and submit a pull request if you'd like to contribute to this project.
 Any contributions, bug fixes, or feature requests are welcome!